 Yesterday was a big day.
 After living in a kind of limbo for years, Under the Black Sand is finally home.
 Sort of.
 It has finally been translated into Icelandic.
 As some may know, it takes place in Iceland.
 It follows Iceland’s history from settlement to modern times, yet it was never available in the […]

-Candles – a short story
+The Girl from Nowhere – a short story

 Privacy & Cookies: This site uses cookies.
 By continuing to use this website, you agree to their use.